Values still relevant today

 For a punk photo!

-The publication of a collective work, "Penser avec le Punk "* coordinated by French music critic and philosopher Catherine Guesde, convinced Etienne Renzo that he had to pursue his project.
-Like the book, which does not seek "to convert this subversive subculture into a philosophical system", Etienne Renzo's photographic interviews aim to extend the scope of Punk to the realm of photography itself.
-For example, by also showing "punk's fertile links with animal ethics, deep ecology, feminism, or more unexpectedly, spirituality".
-And why not experiment with a convergence of these struggles in a Punk Photography yet to be invented?
-Punk is not dead!
+The publication of a collective work entitled "Penser avec le Punk "* (Thinking with Punk), coordinated by music critic and philosopher Catherine Guesde, convinced Étienne Renzo that he needed to develop and showcase his project.
+As with this publication, his aim is not "to convert this subversive subculture into a philosophical system", but rather to show "punk's fertile links with animal ethics, deep ecology, feminism and, more unexpectedly, spirituality".
+More precisely, Étienne Renzo's photographic interviews aim to extend the scope of punk into the realm of photography itself.
+With a view, why not, to a convergence of their respective commitments within a punk photography that has yet to be invented.